alessiorubicini/AppleIntelligenceForSwiftUI/Sources/AppleIntelligenceForSwiftUI/Components/AITextField/README.md

 # AITextField

 ## Overview
-`AITextField` is a SwiftUI component that provides a styled text field with a glowing border, ideal for AI prompt input or other user text entry in modern interfaces.
+`AITextField` is a SwiftUI component that provides a styled text field with a glowing border, ideal for AI prompt input or other user text entry in intelligent contexts.

+## Preview

 ## Usage
 Import the module and use `AITextField` in your SwiftUI view, binding it to a `String` and providing an optional placeholder.